 Changing the Brakes

-People fail to realize that calling for quotes over the phone for brake repairs is not a very accurate way to determine the time and price that will be involved in the job.
-If someone wants to buy the parts and tackle the job DIY without an autoshop, the lack of the proper tools can become an issue, and other variables can impose setbacks and major challenges to the time involved in replacing the brakes.
-Another person's perception of replacing brakes may not be an acceptable service to another.
-Taking wheels off, removing calipers, and removing and replacing pads is a typical backyard mechanic's perspective on a brake repair.
-It may take the backyard mechanic 45 minutes, when the repair facility quoted them two to three hours.
+People fail to realize that calling for quotes over the phone for car brake repairs is not a very accurate way to determine the time and price that will be involved in the job.
+If someone wants to buy the parts and tackle the job DIY without an autoshop, the lack of the proper tools can become an issue, and other variables can impose setbacks and major challenges to the time involved in brake fluid or brake pad replacement.
+Another person's perception of replacing rear brakes may not be an acceptable service to another.
+Taking wheels off, removing brake calipers, adjusting the brake pedal and removing and replacing brake pads is a typical backyard mechanic's perspective on a brake repair.
+It may take the backyard mechanic 45 minutes to install new brake pads, when the repair facility quoted them two to three hours.
 When repair facilities quote repairs, there are more variables involved in what is commonly referred to as a "pad-slap."
+A full brake service is conducted on all the brake components in an auto repair shop.
 Caliper slides are extracted, cleaned, re-lubricated and then replaced.
-Rotors are also often machined or replaced when replacing pads, and that's something a backyard mechanic most often disregards.
-The repair facility most often removes hardware clips that hold the pads in the caliper anchor.
-A tool is used to grind off the excessive rust and corrosion.
-Lubricant is applied, the hardware cleaned and then replaced, and then another application of lubricant is put on top of the hardware.
-The backyard mechanic might squirt a little silicone lubricant that comes in the box with the pads he bought on the surface of the corroded and rusty hardware, or he may disregard it altogether.
-Although the backyard mechanic may have beaten the time estimate of the repair facility, chances are that he did not perform all the recommended services to the brakes to ensure quality and safety.
+Brake lines and brake discs are inspected thoroughly.

 Flat Rate Labor Time

 If the labor rate is $80 and hour, that's $184 of labor plus the price of the parts.
 The technician completes the job in just over an hour.
 While the customer may feel that she just got ripped off, she fails to realize that repair facilities are not non-profit organizations.
 The technician is not making $80 an hour--the shop is.
 The technician most likely has years of qualified experience, knows how to manage his time,and has the necessary tools to do the job right.
 Now take the exact same scenario, but this time with Technician B. The exact same quote and repair for the brake repair takes Technician B four hours to complete.
 The technician may not be as skilled, may not have the necessary tools and therefore has to improvise, or may simply work more slowly.
 A reputable repair facility will still apply the 2.3-hours quoted to you from the original estimate.